 Note: The above instructions are not substitution for medical advice.

-Submit your contact information to recieve samples of our new skin-friendly glove
+Submit your contact information to receive samples of our new skin-friendly glove